SeydazimovN/MachineLearning-Job-Answer/README.md

 Example: ben magister yes intermediate high

-AND it will answer 'Accepter' or 'Rejected' by looking on description
+AND it will answer 'Accepted' or 'Rejected' by looking on description

 Algorithm: Bayes (Probability)